Behavioral Sciences Definitions

 - A child who can understand simple verbal commands

-- Children displaying uncontrolled behaviour
+- Children displaying uncontrolled behavior

-- Healthy children displaying uncontrolled behaviour
+- Healthy children displaying uncontrolled behavior

 - Contraindications